The 8 Most Important Parts of Your Website to Update for Any Promotion

 Now that we have an understanding of the ideal user flow and how customers move through your site, we’re ready to walk through the 8 parts of your website you should be sure to update for your site’s next event.

 The homepage is typically where a lot of attention is given, and for good reason.
 It’s the one page on your site that needs to have something for everyone.
 That can be a challenge, so there is a specific strategy we’ve developed on how to construct your homepage.
 You can learn more about this on our post The Perfect Ecommerce Homepage that Builds Trust and Sells.
-But for now, let’s focus on what your homepage needs specific to a promotion.
+But for now, let’s focus on what your homepage specifically needs during a promotion.

 Role of the homepage: